wagenaartje/neataptic/README.md

 - Add ADD/REMOVE mutation method, which adds or removes a random neuron in a network :white_check_mark:
 - Export/Import layers, neurons, evolutions to/from JSON
 - Convolutional neural network, not sure if it will work out with synaptic yet :clock5:
-- Add MODIFY_SQUASH mutation method, which changes the squash of a neuron randomly
+- Add MODIFY_SQUASH mutation method, which changes the squash of a neuron randomly :white_check_mark:

 If you have any suggestions, please post them at the 'Issues' button at the top of the page.